Co-signers credit and bankruptcy

 Why would the credit report show that the account was included in the bankruptcy, when it, in fact, was being paid and continued through and after the bankruptcy.

 Through the standard credit bureau reporting system, which formerly was known as Metro, the credit report was accounted for through listing of accounts.
 When accounts themselves were in a bankruptcy (simply based on the fact that one account holder had filed to receive protection under bankruptcy), the inclusion of the bankruptcy on the credit report provided an accurate description of the account whether everyone on that loan had filed bankruptcy.
+For example if a person hired a foreclosure attorney dallas to stop foreclosure, they might not be so interested in rebuilding credit for purposes of buying a home, but for other reasons.

 This does not continue forward as a common problem, but on the contrary is quite rare.
 You would probably be surprised to find out that it is likely that you know many people who have had to file bankruptcy but who are now in better financial health than they were when they had to file bankruptcy.